RSDKModding/RSDKv4-Decompilation/README.md

 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`.
 * Run `make -f Makefile.msys2 CXX=x86_64-w64-mingw32-g++ CXXFLAGS=-static -j4`.
   * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)
-### Server (Only required to host Sonic 2 multiplayer servers)
-* Go into the Server directory by running `cd Server` when in the root of the decompilation source folder.
-* Run `make -f Makefile.msys2 CXXFLAGS=-static -j4`.
-  * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

 ## Windows UWP (Phone, Xbox, etc.)
 * Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/windows-uwp/dependencies.txt) to setup dependencies.